Model structures and relative Gorenstein flat modules and chain complexes: Introduction

-In Section \ref{sec:complexes} we generalise the results from Section \ref{sec:modules} to the category $\Ch(R)$ of complexes.
+The results mentioned above are also presented in the setting provided by the category $\Ch(R)$ of chain complexes.
 The definition of Gorenstein flat complexes relative to a class of complexes in $\Ch(R\op)$ will be presented considering a particular tensor product of complexes introduced by J. R. Garc\'ia Rozas in \cite{jrgr}.
-We will also study complexes of relative Gorenstein flat modules, and provide a characterisation for them as Gorenstein flat complexes relative to a certain class of complexes in $\Ch(R\op)$.
+We shall also study complexes of relative Gorenstein flat modules, and provide a characterisation for them as Gorenstein flat complexes relative to a certain class of complexes in $\Ch(R\op)$.
 We prove that, for any class of right $R$-modules $\mathcal{B}$, the class of Gorenstein $\Ch(\mathcal{B})$-flat complexes is contained in that of complexes of Gorenstein $\mathcal{B}$-flat modules, where $\Ch(\mathcal{B})$ denotes the class of complexes of modules in $\mathcal{B}$.
-But, as Remark~\ref{rem:strict_inclusion} shows, this inclusion is, in general, a strict one.
+But, as Remark \ref{rem:strict_inclusion} shows, this inclusion is, in general, a strict one.

 Model structures are the main topic of Section \ref{sec:stable}.
-Assuming closure under extensions for relative Gorenstein flat modules, we will be able to construct a new model structure on $\Mod(R)$ in which these modules are the cofibrant objects.
+Assuming closure under extensions for relative Gorenstein flat modules, we shall be able to construct a new model structure on $\Mod(R)$ in which these modules are the cofibrant objects.
 As a consequence, we obtain Gillespie's Gorenstein flat model structure on $\Mod(R)$ when $R$ is a coherent ring (see \cite{GillespieGF}).
 Part of our generalisation has to do with one of our corollaries showing that Gillespie's model exists over arbitrary rings.
-We later prove the existence of the relative Gorenstein flat model structure on the category of complexes.
+We also prove the existence of the relative Gorenstein flat model structure on the category of complexes.
 We point out in Remark \ref{rem:scheme} that our method to get the model differs from the one showed in \cite{SarochStovicek} in the absolute case, as ours only relies on the closure under extensions of the class $\mathcal{GF}_{\mathcal B}(R)$.

 Section \ref{sec:comparison} is devoted to comparing several model structures on chain complexes associated to relative Gorenstein flat modules.
 Quillen adjunctions between these models are obtained, and for some of them, their homotopy categories will form an arrangement of triangulated categories and functors known as recollement.